 Introduction - What did you watch, where and when, and maybe, why?
 The script - Did you like the writing, the story, the characters?
 Why or why not?
+The score - Did you like the music?
+Why or why not?
 The acting - Did you believe and care about the characters as portrayed?
 Why or why not?
 The design - Did you like the set, costume and light designs?
 Why or why not?
 The staging - How did the director stage the violence?
 Was it effective?
 The audience - What ways did the audience respond to particular moments?
 Conclusion - What will you remember about this performance?